phalcon-orphanage/docs/en/api/phalcon_annotations.md

 ```php
 public function parse( string $className ): array;
 ```
-Reads annotations from the class docblocks, its methods and/or properties
+Reads annotations from the class docblocks, its constants, properties and methods

 ```php